 I have bad news for you, it probably is not coming.

 But here’s the good news.
 You can get ahead.
-Every day you have a new chance to take small steps to building your fortune.
+Every day you have a new chance to take small steps to build your fortune.
 Quit thinking about get rich quick schemes.
-Let’s start thinking about how to build your fortune the old fashioned way, hard work and ingenuity.
+Let’s start thinking about how to build your fortune the old fashioned way, with hard work and ingenuity.

 Use these three steps as ideas for how you can get yourself out of debt and into a comfortable lifestyle.
 We may not be billionaires, but we can certainly live a rich life.
 Here are my favorite ways to get ahead.